View Details Explore Now →

 When should I see a doctor for a tension headache?

-You should see a doctor if your tension headaches are frequent, severe, interfere with your daily life, or if you experience new or worsening symptoms along with the headache, such as fever, stiff neck, or neurological changes.
+Consult a doctor if your headaches are severe, frequent, worsen over time, or are accompanied by other symptoms such as fever, stiff neck, or vision changes.

 Dr. Alex Rivera